GosiaMas/BikeSpot-client/README.md

 # BikeSpot

-Have you ever wanted to move with your bike through barcelona but you are concern about getting your bike rob or vandalise?
+Have you ever wanted to move freely around Barcelona, but were concerned about your bike being stolen or vandalised?
-BikeSpot is a network of parkings that allow you to freely move in Barcelona city and not having to be worry about your bike safety.
+BikeSpot is an application representing a network of secure bike parkings, that allow you to freely move in Barcelona city and not having to worry about your bike safety.

 **[- Link to website -](https://bikespot.netlify.app/)**